top of page

 The Museum of Fine Arts in Budapest stands as a cultural gem, inviting visitors to explore its rich collection of artworks spanning various periods and styles.
 Situated in Heroes' Square, the museum is housed in a magnificent neoclassical building, contributing to the grandeur of the square's architectural ensemble.

-Museum of Fine Arts, Budapest Hungary
+The entrance of the Museum of Fine Arts in Budapest

-The Museum of Fine Arts in Budapest © www.gemsofbudapest.com 2024
+The Museum of Fine Arts in Budapest © www.gemsofbudapest.com 2025

 Gems of Budapest logo, Insider Tips for Your Visit

-Address: 1146 Budapest, Dózsa György út 41.
+H-1146 Budapest, Dózsa György út 41.

-How to get there
+How to get there?

-To access the Museum of Fine Arts, tourists can conveniently use Budapest's efficient public transport system.
 The museum is easily reachable by the city's metro line, with the Heroes' Square station (Metro line 1) providing direct access.
 Buses and trams also serve the area, providing alternative transportation options.

 Plan your visit: